 Run water until the test dial (the red sweep hand located on the face of the meter) points to zero.
 The test hand will be straight up in the 12 o'clock position when it is on zero.
 Fill a one-gallon container with water.
 Check the position of the red test dial.
 It should measure .1333 cubic feet.

 Customers may request a meter test be performed.
-There is a fee for this service and the fee must be paid before the meter is tested.
+There is a fee for this service and the fee must be paid after the meter is tested.
 Contact Customer Service to set up an appointment.

 Newer types of water meters have a leak indicator on the face of the dial; see the photo.
 It is a triangular or diamond-shaped indicator that revolves 354 times for every gallon of water that passes through the meter.

 To check for leaks, look at the indicator when no one is drawing water.
 It should not be moving.
 If it is moving, check every plumbing fixture at the property, i.e., toilet, sink, outside sprinkler, washer, etc. Shut off the valves that supply each fixture, one by one, and check the indicator after each shutoff.
 When closing a valve stops the indicator from moving, or slows its movement, you have found the location of a leak.
 There may be more than one leak!

 Once the leak is repaired, check the leak indicator again and make sure all leaks are repaired.